 It might sound like a deadly disease.
 Though it’s harmless, this fairly common skin condition can cause distress for those that have it.

-Known as “chicken skin” because it resembles small, hard, raised bumps, keratosis pilaris (KP) can do damage to a woman’s self-confidence.
+Known as “chicken skin” because it resembles small, hard, raised bumps, keratosis pilaris (KP) can look unsightly.
 This is especially true during warm or hot weather.

-When everybody else is wearing tank tops and strapless dresses, if you have keratosis pilaris, you likely won’t want to show some skin.
+When everybody else is wearing tank tops and shorts, if you have this condition, you may not want to show some skin.
 Not when your upper arms and maybe even your legs have chicken skin.

 Some sufferers of this skin condition have spent hundreds of even thousands of dollars going to dermatologists in the hopes of banishing KP.
 Then there’s all the skin-care remedies that seem to work at first, but ultimately aren’t a long-term fix.

-Although a topical medication might work temporarily, the chicken skin keeps coming back.
+Although a topical medication might work temporarily, the bumps keep coming back.
 Over-the-counter medications, creams, lotions, toners, and loofahs, also seem to work for only a few days before KP rears its ugly chicken skin again.